camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 # Next steps

-Install Camunda 8 using HELM charts by following our installation guide [Camunda 8 on Kubernetes](#) <!-- TODO: replace with helm guide link INFEX-12 -->
+Install Camunda 8 using HELM charts by following our installation guide [Camunda 8 on Kubernetes](./eks-helm.md).